 ● School Positive Behaviour Plan to deal with persistent inappropriate behaviour.

 ● If inappropriate behaviour persists parents will be contacted by telephone or letter.

 The above stages will be recorded on a class discipline record.
 For a misdemeanour which is considered serious, such as an act of violence or incidents of bullying, a parent will be contacted as soon as possible.
 An incident report log will be completed detailing the misdemeanour and the action taken.

 School Strategy to deal with incidents of extreme behaviour include:

 ● In the most extreme circumstances where a child is at risk to themselves, other pupils, staff or adults – the class or group will escorted away from the risk.

 ● Physical restraint will only be used where a child poses a significant risk to themselves or others.
-The school has two Team Teach trained practitioners.

 The school will follow advice for the Use of Reasonable Force in School from the Department for Education.

 Safeguarding Our Pupils